chfeder/turbulence_generator/README.md

 Directory 'plugins' contains examples of how TurbGen.h is used in hydrodynamical codes.

+Directory 'python' contains a python frontend, which calls TurbGen to generate single turbulent fields and to analyse their properties (statistics, PDFs, power spectra).

 ### What are the first steps when working with this repository? ###

 * Create a fork of this repo to your own bitbucket account.